 - Your IRA Can Still be Taxed Up to 60%

-Make a charitable gift to Oregon State University through retirement-plan beneficiary designations.
+Make a charitable gift to Oregon State University Foundation through retirement plan beneficiary designations.
 Although individual beneficiaries will have to pay income tax on retirement-plan gifts, charities won't.
 So give individuals other assets to heirs that carry a lesser tax burden instead, and save retirement-plan gifts for charity.

 - Appreciated Securities are as Good as Before